Updated for 2014!

 Years ago, people talked about planning a Disney vacation when it “wasn’t busy.”
 They wanted to travel to Orlando when lines were less than five minutes for average rides and less than 15 minutes for thrill rides.
 I took a couple of those fabled vacations myself, usually with my kids playing hookie from school.
-Those were the days.
+Man oh man, those were the golden days.

 Now?
 Disney World is a very busy place.
 That’s probably an understatement; Walt Disney World can be an absolute elbow-to-elbow insanely crowded place for a vacation.
 Searching for those fabled “down times,” I have spent hours reading planning books and websites, and the general Mickey Mouse rules of thumb is that if the kiddos are out of school, you don’t want to go to Disney.
 But for some of us, pulling the kids out of school just isn’t going to happen, and to get our Disney vacation in, we have to travel when we can.
-Lots of people travel when the kids are out of school.
+Lots of people travel when the kids are out of school, and that’s why it’s so busy.

 5. Special Events